tinyplex/tinybase/site/guides/03_schemas_and_persistence/2_schema_based_typing.md

 Schema-based typing provides a powerful developer-time experience for checking your code and autocompletion in your IDE.
-Remember to use the `with-schema` suffice on the import path and use the patterns described above.
+Remember to use the `with-schema` suffix on the import path and use the patterns described above.

 We move on to discussing more complex programmatic enforcement of your data, and for that we turn to the Mutating Data With Listeners guide.